 Read everything in the archives at The Actors Voice (of course), Act Smart!
-Good Tools for a Great Career, The Working Actor, New Thoughts for Actors, Playbills vs. Paying Bills, Acting Answers, Brains of Minerva, I'm Moving To LA, and Ms. in the Biz.
+Good Tools for a Great Career, The Working Actor (or its more recent version), New Thoughts for Actors, Playbills vs. Paying Bills, Acting Answers, Brains of Minerva, I'm Moving To LA, and Ms. in the Biz.

 I also recommend a few great books (including mine), and I have a podcast you may enjoy — and there are more popping up daily, so please explore.
 Be sure to check this file in the SMFA Ninjas Facebook group for a constantly updated list of "ear candy" the #SMFAninjas love.
 Also, follow all the links in the great Your Turn and follow-up column I put together for folks looking to move to Los Angeles.